alex-anast/ieee-papers-mapper/README.md

 ## TODO

-[X] Skeleton and Setup
-[ ] Retrieve a research paper from IEEE API, make sure it's still compatible and all [X] Create the idea of the end-goal.
-Is it a webapp or not?
-[ ] Convert .ipynb files into .py files - Search what is a proper DS pipeline [ ] Classify through context-aware embeddings (encoder-only transformers) [ ] Idea RAG: premade texdt that will return based on similarity outcome.
-Maybe with a softmax and yes/no
+- [ ] Automate data retrieval (chron or APScheduler)
+- [ ] Automate, classify, store in the DB
+- [ ] For the dash webapp, create a prototype interactive interface
+- [ ] If webapp is running, if a change in the database has happened, let the user know through a push notification and update visuals

 ## Features